Drowsy Driving Accidents

 Drowsy driving is epidemic on North Texas roadways and throughout the country.
 The National Highway Traffic Safety Administration (NHTSA) estimates that drowsy driving is the cause of more than 100,000 auto accidents, 1,550 fatalities, 71,000 injuries and $12.5 billion in damages every year.
 Sixty percent of motorists have driven despite being too tired to do so safely and 33 percent have actually fallen asleep at the wheel.

 Unfortunately, many drivers have the attitude that being tired is normal.
 This is not the case.
-Berenson Injury Law has recovered several large settlements against negligent drivers whose sleeplessness caused a wreck, including in 18-wheelers and other large commercial vehicles.
-Attorney Bill Berenson is a Texas Board of Legal Specialization Certified Personal Injury Lawyer with more than 35 years of experience.
+Berenson Injury Law has recovered large settlements against negligent drivers whose sleeplessness caused a wreck, including in 18-wheelers and other large commercial vehicles.
+Attorney Berenson is a Texas Board of Legal Specialization Certified Personal Injury Lawyer with close to 40 years of experience.
 He is known for thinking outside the box to maximize damages recovery in complicated Dallas-Fort Worth automobile accident claims.
 If you were injured by a tired driver who should not have been on the road, we can help you pursue your rightful damages.How Sleep Deprivation Affects Drivers

 In our fast-paced culture, sleep often takes the back seat to work, studies, family and entertainment.
 As a result people may feel perpetually tired, a situation that sounds harmless, but is actually a serious driving risk.